Caseless ammunition: Description

 Another difference is means of fire and stabilization.
-As a cartridge, internal propellant caseless ammunition is only fired from gun barrels, either closed or recoilless, and achieves ballistic stabilization through longitudinal spinning (conservation of angular momentum), either by the use of driving bands and rifling or oblique nozzles for the propellant gas.
+As a cartridge, internal-propellant caseless ammunition is only fired from gun barrels, either closed or recoilless, and achieves ballistic stabilization through longitudinal spinning (conservation of angular momentum), either by the use of driving bands and rifling or oblique nozzles for the propellant gas.
 Rockets, in contrast, can be fired from more platforms than gun barrels, for example, rails, and traditionally use fins for stabilization, either fixed or foldable.

 History

-An early type of internal propellant caseless ammunition was Walter Hunt's Rocket Ball cartridge.
+An early type of internal-propellant caseless ammunition was Walter Hunt's Rocket Ball cartridge.
 It was developed in the 1850s and the guns using it were sold primarily by Volcanic Repeating Arms.
 Hunt's Rocket Ball cartridges were severely under-powered and never saw wide acceptance for self-protection, hunting, or military use.

-During World War II, Germany began an intensive program to research and develop a practical internal propellant caseless ammunition cartridge for military use, which was driven by the rising scarcity of metals, especially copper used to make cartridge cases.
+During World War II, Germany began an intensive program to research and develop a practical internal-propellant caseless ammunition cartridge for military use, which was driven by the rising scarcity of metals, especially copper used to make cartridge cases.
 The Germans had some success, but not sufficient to produce a caseless cartridge system during the war.
-One quasi-example which almost entered production was the 55 mm Maschinenkanone MK 155.
-It used partially combustable cartridges similar to the ones used in the popular Rheinmetall Rh-120 tank gun today.
-Japan, however, successfully developed an aircraft mounted autocannon using internal propellant caseless ammunition during the war.
+One quasi-example which almost entered production was the 55 mm Maschinenkanone MK 155, which used partially combustible cartridges, similar to the ones used in the popular Rheinmetall Rh-120 tank gun today.
+Japan, however, successfully developed an aircraft mounted autocannon using internal-propellant caseless ammunition during the war.
 Named Ho-301, it was a 40 mm autocannon and saw limited action in the defense of the Japanese home islands during the waning months of the war.

-After WWII the use of internal propellant caseless ammunition largely disappeared from mainstream weapons development, however the type saw a small resurgence when the Soviet Union introduced their GP-25 40 mm internal propellant caseless under-barrel grenade launcher in 1978.
-This was followed by the Russian-developed AGS‑40 Balkan 40 mm internal propellant caseless automatic grenade launcher in 2017.
+After WWII the use of internal-propellant caseless ammunition largely disappeared from mainstream weapons development; however, the type saw a small resurgence when the Soviet Union introduced their GP-25 40 mm internal-propellant caseless under-barrel grenade launcher in 1978.
+This was followed by the Russian-developed AGS‑40 Balkan 40 mm internal-propellant caseless automatic grenade launcher in 2017.

 Issues

-Since propellant is blasted out the back of the projectile during fire, many historical guns using internal propellant caseless ammunition have had problems with residue buildup from the propellant, leading to malfunctions.
+Since propellant is blasted out the back of the projectile during fire, many historical guns using internal-propellant caseless ammunition have had problems with residue buildup from the propellant, leading to malfunctions.
 To decrease residue buildup, historical systems have often been forced to use lower amounts of propellant in the ammunition or adopting a recoilless solution for the gun where some of the burning propellant is vented out the back of the gun when firing.
 This, however, causes problems on its own as less propellant is being used to propel the ammunition, leading to less potent muzzle velocities, often under the speed of sound (~200-250 m/s).
 This is equal to the muzzle-velocities of many mortar-weapons which are meant to be fired at high angles of elevation with heavy projectile arcs.
 Caseless ammunition weapons are often meant for horizontal fire, meaning that highly sub-sonic ammunition leads to very limited range and poor accuracy due to the rapid loss of projectile velocity.